mahaliahr/research-notes/src/site/notes/published/process-of-iteration.md

 'This is where search becomes re-search' p13

 ---
-_thought: this is were [[published/field-notes\|field-notes]] could become important.
+_thought: this is were [[field-notes]] could become important.
 I need to keep notes on the iterative process of my research and how things are changing.

 _should I make fieldnotes a tag in obsidian, how to mark and organise them?_